ucsdcses/tridev/index.md

 ### Late Work

 In general, late work is not accepted.
-However, there will be ways to earn back credit on assignments after there submission, which may differ across assignments and will be announced during the quarter.
+However, most of the categories of submission for the course allow some missed submissions without having a large impact on your grade, and you only have to submit a subset of them for full credit.

 ### Regrades